lorenzopelanda/geo-analysis/docs/EXAMPLES.rst

 .. code-block:: python

-   from greento.utils.raster.RasterUtils import RasterUtils
+   from greento.utils.raster import raster

-   utils = RasterUtils(copernicus_area)
+   utils = raster(copernicus_area)
    land_use_percentages = utils.get_land_use_percentages()

 Transform the CRS of raster data with ``raster_to_crs()``